Zymbit-Docs/docs/content/bootware-one-zero/getting-started.md

 ## Installing and running zboot to reflash an image

 zboot requires images in a particular format unique to zboot.
 An image conversion tool is provided.
 Input images can be either complete binary images of your entire eMMC or tarballs of your /boot and /rootfs partitions.
-NOTE: This does not have to be done on the running device.
-The script can be run on any workstation.

 > If you would like to get started with a sample image, we've converted the base image installed on the SCM for the preview to a zboot format.
 Otherwise, continue on to create your own image.
 Our example image can be downloaded from here, or you can use the URL as a valid endpoint to load a known good image:

 ```
-curl https://zk-sw-repo.s3.amazonaws.com/ota_preview/base_preview.zi --output base_preview.zi
+curl https://s3.amazonaws.com/bootware/base_bullseye.zi --output base_bullseye.zi
 ```

 The script used to convert to a zboot image is: